kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 Non-centralized computation.
 Similar to a pure function (without side effects) these should be small map-like functions.

-Note this is still run on serverless just that it abstracts away a lot of the behaviors of centralized server computations.
+Note this is still run on serverless just that it abstracts away a lot of the behaviours of centralized server computations.

 ### API